-Yes, you can become distracted and bump others on the slope or miss a warning call, but here’s a few practical tips to keep you safe while boarding.
+Yes, you can become distracted and bump others on the slope or miss a warning call, but here are a few practical tips to keep you safe while boarding.

 - Keep the audio levels to a reasonable level so you can still hear others around you.
-I would recommend avoiding noise cancelling headphones.
+I would recommend avoiding noise-canceling headphones.

 - If you’re using wireless earbuds, try riding with only one ear plugged in.
 Best of both worlds!

 You could also argue that wearing headphones can improve safety.
 You are likely to be carrying your phone with you while you listen to music.
-This will give you capability to make calls / contact during an emergency.
+This will give you the capability to make calls/contact during an emergency.

 If you’re still a beginner snowboarder, I would suggest you ditch the headphones.
 Both for safety and also the fact that your headphones will likely get wet if you keep stacking!

 Ok, so what can you do to keep warm?
 There are a few things you can do to protect your headphones during winter.
 Try out some of these ideas as the weather starts to cool down.